CassioML/cassandra-todolist-chatgpt-plugin/README.md

 ```bash
 cd cassandra-todolist-chatgpt-plugin
 ```
+### Install Prerequisites

 To install the required packages for this plugin, run the following command:

 ```bash
 pip install -r requirements.txt
 ```

+### Setup DB & API

+You can read up on how to setup the database and configure the API spec.
+It's important to either have a Cassandra server or use Datastax Astra DB, otherwise this example won't work.
+- [Database setup](/setup/database.md) - Create a database, keyspace, and import the schema/
+- [API setup](/setup/database.md) - Update plugin and openapi spec for ChatGPT to discover your API's capabilities.

+### Run the API

 To run the plugin, enter the following command: